Raphaelle-Lebailly/AquaModel/SDM_data_preparation.md

 ### 2. Species data

+#### 2.1 Clean the data
+Cleaning the data allows to have a dataset without irrelevant values.
+For that, we use the package 'CoordinateCleaner'.

 **Species data**
 - Grid variables (linking environmental data and species data with the same projection):
     - Removing records without all the data of each variables